 Luckily a local suggested another homestay and it was a good deal at Php 1,000 per night.
 We were the only visitors that time so it’s like we rented the whole cottage house with three rooms and a shared kitchen and sala.
 Outside, there is a small nipa hut where you can eat, or have coffee talks, or read books and/or simply feel the sea breeze.

 Afterwards, we went swimming at the beach.
 It felt great dipping in the salty waters after months of missing the beach.
 It does not boast of fine white sands, but of the corals and fishes just very near the shore.
-You’ll find lots of zebra-like fishes and Nemo.
+You’ll find lots of zebra-like fishes and nemo clownfishes.
 Some parts have dead corals, but good thing it is still coral-rich deeper.

 For dinner, the caretaker bought food from the market.
 She cooked us sinugbang isda (grilled fish), utan bisaya (local mixed vegetable soup) and dried fish.
 The utan bisaya was okay but I did throw up because I was not able to tolerate the pungent dried fish.
 I like eating the pinikas na buwad, dried fish that’s thinly-sliced in half, but this one was different.
 My tastebuds just couldn’t handle it.
 I’m a supertaster which means I experience flavors with greater intensity than average.
 Benjie finds it good and he said that it was dried in the sun shorter than the usual.
 They call it Labtingaw.

 The next day, we had an early morning swim and then packed our bags so we can explore the rest of Southern Cebu.
 We went to the Poblacion and from there, we hired a tricycle driver so we can go to Aguinid Falls.